mattgemmell/footnotes-popover/README.md

 Footnotes are best when used judiciously.
 There's a time and a place for them, but they _do_ momentarily distract the reader from the flow of your piece.
 This JavaScript helps with that to some extent, but it's not a panacea.

 Despite the context, I managed to write this entire Read Me without using a single one.
 I trust that you'll exercise similar restraint.

+## A closing note

+I'm an iOS/Mac developer, and I don't do much web stuff.
+JavaScript isn't really one of my regular languages, so do forgive any awfulness.
+Or make it better, and tell me why mine (or Lukas', I suppose) is rubbish.
+I do have [lots of Objective-C open source stuff](http://mattgemmell.com/source/) that's guaranteed to be fab.
+Some of it is probably on your iOS device or Mac right now, actually.

+Footnotes are best for medium to long-form writing, like the kind you just aren't doing enough of on your blog lately.
+How long has it been since you posted something substantial? _That_ long?
+Similar for me.
+Perhaps we both ought to make more time for writing this year.

+As ever, enjoy the code.